scmschmidt/rabbiteer/README.md

 # rabbiteer

-CLI tool to interact with Wanda
+CLI tool to interact with Wanda using its API (https://www.trento-project.io/wanda/).